logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 Input a keyword in the search box above the user table, click the "Search" button, and you'll see the matching users in the table.

-Support the exact partial search on the following user properties:
+Support the partial search on the user properties: name, username, email, or phone number.

-- name,
-- username,
-- email,
-- or phone number.

 ## Add user